dfinity/examples/motoko/passwords/README.md

 ## Implementation

 The back-end canister exposes several methods for the lifecycle of a user account.
 A new user can `signup` with a specified username and password (which are then stored in a secure way).
-An existing user can `authenticate` to associate a new device to an existing account.
+An existing user can `login` to associate a new device to an existing account or `logout` to remove that association.
 An authenticated user can ask `whoami` to get the currently authenticated account.

 Note: There are many obvious improvements (storing accounts in a more optimal data structure, implementing a real hashing algorithm) but hopefully this example illustrates the concepts in a simple way.